 - CISP notifies the U.S. Immigration and Citizenship Services office, and

-- The Colleges fulfill its obligation for return home transportation.
+- The College fulfill its obligation for return home transportation.

-The offer of return home transportation is fulfilled when the college makes a reasonable offer to pay the cost of transportation back to their home country available to the visa holder
+The offer of return transportation is fulfilled when the college makes a reasonable offer to pay the cost of transportation back to the visa-holder's home country.

-To start the visa request the hiring department can submit the visa request form to email@example.com with the applicant’s CV and the complete job description of duties to be perform.
-Applicants must complete the Visa Information Form/Document Checklist and provide their applicable immigration documents to firstname.lastname@example.org.
+To start the visa request, the hiring department can submit the visa request form to email@example.com with the applicant’s CV and the complete job description of duties to be perform.
+Applicants must complete the Visa Information Form/Document Checklist and provide the requested immigration documents to firstname.lastname@example.org.

 - Hiring College must complete the College H-1B Request Form

-If the visa holder resigns from CSUSB on their own, they must provide a letter of resignation to their college, and copy to CISP.
-With a voluntary resignation, the offer to return airfare is not required.
+If the visa holder resigns from CSUSB, they must provide a letter of resignation to their college and a copy to CISP.
+With a voluntary resignation, the offer of return airfare is not required.